 The outlook on reduced spending and higher investment growth

-In comparison, if yearly returns were 2% lower due to the low interest rate environment, this would shave 10 years’ income off our player’s cashflow.
+In comparison, if annual expenditure was 2% higher due to prolonged periods of high inflation and increased living costs, this would shave ten years’ income off our player’s cashflow.
 This means their capital would be exhausted by age 70 rather than age 80.